ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 ## Intended Use Cases

+- Simulating waves for a portion of the time that circulation is simulated (Case 2 and Case 4)
-- Simulating waves nearshore on a *partial domain* of a larger ADCIRC mesh
+- Simulating waves nearshore on a *partial domain* of a larger ADCIRC mesh (Case 3 and Case 4)
   - Outputting wave spectra and applying these as **internal source spectra** along a partial domain
-- Simulating waves for a portion of the time that circulation is simulated

 ---
 ## Files Included

+#### Input Files
 This example includes the following input files:

 - `fort.14` – ADCIRC mesh file (EC95 mesh)